rabbitmq/rabbitmq-management-exchange/README.md

 The format of a request message is:

 * Query path (e.g. "/overview") in the routing key.
-* Reply queue name in the 'reply-to' property.
+* Reply queue name in the 'reply_to' property.
 * HTTP method (e.g. "GET") in the 'type' property.
 * JSON body (if there is one) in the message payload.